 In January, 2018, three Rochester churches (Browncroft Church, Grace Road Church and Northridge Church) co-hosted the event “Loving the Stranger Among Us: A conversation about refugees with Matthew Soerens.”
 Over 250 Christians from over 35 different local churches came together to consider how God could be asking us to respond to the global refuge crisis that has resulted in over 10,000 refugees resettled in Rochester since the year 2000.
 Refuge Rochester is a direct result of that gathering.

 Is God leading you to Welcome Jesus by Embracing Refugees in our city?
 If so, we hope you’ll connect with us and learn with us as we share our lives with our new neighbors.

-Sara works as the Volunteer Coordinator for Refuge Rochester.
+Sara works as a volunteer coordinator for Refuge Rochester.
 She has experience working and living among refugees in the Rochester-area.
 Sara attended Houghton College where she studied marketing and intercultural studies.
 While at Houghton, she studied abroad in Morocco learning basic Arabic.
 Sara has a deep passion for forming relationships with people from different cultures.

 In the spring of 2018 the newly formed board of Refuge Rochester asked Ken to step into the role of Executive Director.
 Ken has served as a missionary and pastor in the Czech Republic, was also a youth pastor to teenagers whose parents were stationed in Germany with the US military, and most recently served as an elder at Grace Road Church.
 He and his wife, Andrea, lived in Europe for twenty years, and have four adult children.